andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 #### Analysis Of Training Results

-As we saved our training process to the *history* object, we can now analyse the performance (classification accuracy, and loss) of the network epoch by epoch.
+As we saved our training process to the *history* object, we can now analyse the performance (Classification Accuracy, and Loss) of the network epoch by epoch.

 ```python